lilyuxui/neo-lite/neo-lite-menu-item-spec-v0.1.md

 color: var(--selected-foreground)
 ```

-If used in an accessibility pattern that supports it, the controlling component should also expose the corresponding selected semantic state such as `aria-selected`.
+If used in an accessibility pattern such as Selection/listbox, the controlling parent should expose the appropriate semantic selected state, such as `aria-selected`.

-Do not have the visual primitive guess the entire parent selection model.
+Do not have standalone MenuItem guess the parent selection model.

-## 10. Disabled
+## 14. Disabled

 Use native: